- Home

 Our Verdict on SafetyWing Pricing

-The trade-offs are real — the $250 deductible, the reimbursement model, and the age-based price increases after 39 all add friction.
-But these are reasonable compromises for an insurance product that costs less than two dollars a day and provides $250,000 in medical coverage across 185+ countries.
+The trade-offs are real — the reimbursement model for smaller claims and the age-based price increases after 39 add friction.
+But these are reasonable compromises for an insurance product with zero deductible that costs less than two dollars a day and provides $250,000 in medical coverage across 185+ countries.

-For a complete assessment of SafetyWing beyond pricing — claims experience, coverage gaps, and who it is and is not built for — read our full SafetyWing review.
+For a complete assessment of SafetyWing beyond pricing — claims experience, coverage gaps, and who it’s and isn’t built for — read our full SafetyWing review.
 For the full picture on coverage options beyond pricing, explore our travel insurance hub.

 How much does SafetyWing Nomad Insurance cost per month?